SAP/luigi/docs/navigation-parameters-reference.md

 - **type**: ?
 - **required**: ?
 - **description**: adds a badge with a number and a label to a node.
 Nodes that are part of a category show a cumulated number of all badges in this category. **badgeCounter** is only available for top navigation items.
-- **properties**:
+- **attributes**:
   - **title** modal title.
 By default, it is the node label.
 If there is no label, it is left empty
   - **size** **(`"l"` \| `"m"` \| `"s"`)** size of the modal (optional, default `"l"`)

 ### onNodeActivation
 - **type**: function
 - **required**: no
 - **description**: executed when a request to navigate to the node occurs.
-As an input parameter, the function receives the node object as described in the configuration.
+As an input property, the function receives the node object as described in the configuration.
 This function can return results synchronously or asynchronously.
 If the function returns boolean `false`, the navigation is not triggered, otherwise, navigation renders as usual.

 ### clientPermissions.changeCurrentLocale
 - **type**: ? boolean